deyavuz/ds105a-spotify-research/README.md

 - [ ] Add a brief description of what this repository is about, what you wanted to discover when you started it and what you ended up doing/discovering

-- [ ] Add instructions for how to run the code to replicate the results

 ### 🎸 Description
 This repository is a summative assignment for the class DS105: Data for Data Science.
 In summary,